Accident or murder? A look at some court cases involving fatal shootings

 Share via Email

-The trial of Saskatchewan farmer Gerald Stanley is in the hands of the jury.
-Stanley has pleaded not guilty to second-degree murder in the shooting death of 22-year-old Colten Boushie.
+A Saskatchewan jury has found farmer Gerald Stanley not guilty of second-degree murder in the shooting death of 22-year-old Colten Boushie.
 Court heard that Boushie and his friends drove onto Stanley's property seeking help for a flat tire, but had also tried breaking into a truck on a neighbouring farm.
 Stanley testified he fired some warning shots in the air before approaching the SUV.
-He said he reached in to grab the ignition keys in the ignition and the gun he was holding accidentally went off and Boushie was struck in the head.
+He said he reached in to grab the car keys in the ignition and the gun he was holding accidentally went off.
+Boushie was shot in the back of the head.

 Here are a few court cases involving people charged with murder who said the shootings were accidental: